Master of Arts in Chaplaincy

 Each MACh student is required to participate in at least 4 continuing education programs.
 You get to choose which ones you attend—and there are lots to choose from.

-You can take many of our courses via distance learning.
+Some of our courses are available via distance learning.
 Some of these might be intensive classes or "hybrid" classes in which at least 50% of the course is held with all students on campus.
 The Seminary does not currently offer a completely online degree program.
 To obtain the MACh degree, students must complete at least one-third of the required credits on campus in Bethlehem, PA.

 Adding a Concentration or Graduate Certificate

-You can focus your electives on Biblical studies, contemplative practices, or spiritual formation and obtain a 12-credit Concentration (Formative Spirituality) or dive deeper with a Graduate Certificate (Spiritual Direction, Formative Spirituality, Biblical Studies).
-Six credits of the concentration are already included in the degree requirements, leaving only an additional 6 credits of electives to take.
-See the Concentration in Formative Spirituality for specific information.
+You can focus your electives on biblical studies, contemplative practices, or spiritual formation and obtain a 7-credit Concentration in Formative Spirituality or dive deeper with a Graduate Certificate in Biblical Studies, Spiritual Direction, or Formative Spirituality.